isomerpages/moe-huayisec/pages/FAQ.md

 permalink: /faq/
 description: ""
 ---
 ## Frequently Asked Questions

 #### General Information

 **1 \.
 What time does school start?**<br>
-School starts at 7.30 a.m.
+School starts at 7.30a.m.

 **2 \.
 What time does school end?**<br>
-School typically ends by 2:30 p.m.
+School typically ends by 3:00p.m.
 (Monday, Tuesday, Wednesday, and Thursday)<br>
-School ends at 12:30 p.m. or 1:30 p.m.
+School ends at 12:20p.m. or 1:40p.m.
 (HMT students) on Friday.<br>
-CCAs are held weekly on Wednesday and Friday from 3:30 p.m. to 5:30 p.m.
+CCAs are held twice every week from 3:15p.m. to 6:15p.m.

 **3 \.
 What are the aggregate scores required to enter Hua Yi?**<br>
 The aggregate score may change from year to year.
-For this year’s Sec 1s, students enter the school with a cut-off aggregate score of:
+For 2023 Sec 1s, students entered the school with a cut-off aggregate score of:&nbsp;
 *   10 - 16 (Exp)
 *   21 - 23 (NA)
-*   25 - 29 (NT)
+*   25 - 26 (NT)

 **4 \.
 How are your current students’ progression to post-secondary institutions?**<br>
 Our students are taking pathways that best suit their needs and passion at the JCs, polytechnics, and ITE.
 Majority of our Express students are eligible for JC and almost all are eligible for polytechnic.
 Normal Academic students are eligible for ITE/EAE/PFP.
+More information on our students Academic Achievement can be found here: <br><a href="https://www.huayisec.moe.edu.sg/the-huayi-experience/aa/">https://www.huayisec.moe.edu.sg/the-huayi-experience/aa/</a>

 **5 \.
 How is the culture of the school?**<br>
 Since 1985, Hua Yi has transitioned into a co-educational school with English as its primary medium of instruction.
 Calligraphy lessons are conducted as part of the Lower Secondary Chinese curriculum to instil in students an appreciation of the Chinese culture as well as a link to Hua Yi’s heritage.